dario-vega/demo-lab-baggage/README.md

 After doing the setup, you just need use **Resource Principals to do the connection to NoSQL Cloud Service** as shown below.

-⚠️As you can see here some harcoded references to an specific REGION.
-This is not the case in the final code
+⚠️In this snippet, there are harcoded references (eg REGION).
+This is not the case in the final code (read takeaways in this section)

 **NoSQL Database Node.js SDK**
 ```